 James C. Orr

-- Secretary, the Bretton Woods Committee
+- Title Secretary, the Bretton Woods Committee

 James C. Orr is co-founder and Secretary of the Bretton Woods Committee.
 In addition, he is managing partner of James Orr Associates, a Washington-based government policy consulting firm whose clients are international financial services firms, central banks, and government ministries.
 Prior to the formation of the firm and the Committee, Mr. Orr served both Democrats and Republicans during eight years as legislative counsel to the Financial Services Committee and the International Trade and International Development Subcommittees of the U.S. House of Representatives.